-While focusing on your offer and who you target your ad towards is important, you should also make sure the content of your ad is high quality.
+While focusing on your offer and who you target your ad campaign toward is important, you should also think about quality when creating Facebook ads for your restaurant.

-Consider something like getting professional photos taken of your menu and restaurant.
-This is a good investment, as you can use this material throughout your marketing efforts and not just on Facebook ads.
+Consider getting professional photos taken of your menu.
+This is a good investment, as you can use this material throughout your restaurant marketing efforts and not just on Facebook ads.
 You can also spend time crafting the copy for your advert to make it as persuasive as possible.

 Don’t Forget About Instagram